segmentio/segment-docs/src/connections/index.md

 Segment disables sources that don't have enabled destinations after 14 days, and emails you before disabling any sources.
 Disabling these sources helps maintain a clean workspace.

-We do understand there maybe cases to keep a source active, if you'd like to add your source(s) to an exception list, you can do so by filling out this [airtable form](https://airtable.com/shr7V9LFDZh31cYWW).
+Segment understands there maybe cases to keep a source active.
+If you'd like to add your source(s) to an exception list, you can do so by filling out this [Airtable form](https://airtable.com/shr7V9LFDZh31cYWW){:target="_blank"}.